12 min read

 Chapter #1: What is a Hybrid App?

-A hybrid app is just a software application that also uses elements from web apps and native applications.
+A hybrid mobile app is a type of software application that combines elements of both native and web apps.

 Photo Credit: testgrid.io